 We’ll then try to remove as much as we can, to keep it in check.
 Seeds can be dormant for up to three years so we may have to return repeatedly to the key sites for the next few years.

-We are working in partnership with the Don Catchment Rivers Trust this year (2025).
-We’ve jointly organised four formal ‘balsam bashing’ sessions at various locations along the valley.
+We are again working in partnership with the Don Catchment Rivers Trust this year (2026).
+We’ve jointly organised three formal ‘balsam bashing’ sessions at Sykehouse Brook.
 These run from 10am to 1pm and dates are:

 You can find at more about what is involved and how to sign up to these via their event pages: https://dcrt.org.uk/events-calendar/